viacoin/eclair/README.md

 addresstype=p2sh-segwit
 ```

-:warning: If you are using Bitcoin Core 0.17.0 you need to add following line to your `bitcoin.conf`:
+:warning: If you are using Bitcoin Core 0.17.0 you need to add following line to your `viacoin.conf`:
 ```
 deprecatedrpc=signrawtransaction
 ```

-You may also want to take advantage of the new configuration sections in `bitcoin.conf` to manage parameters that are network specific, so you can easily run your bitcoin node on both mainnet and testnet.
+You may also want to take advantage of the new configuration sections in `viacoin.conf` to manage parameters that are network specific, so you can easily run your bitcoin node on both mainnet and testnet.
 For example you could use:

 ```
 server=1